celo-org/build-with-celo-hackathon/PROJECT_NAME/README.md

 #### Project Description
 ### PROBLEM STATEMENT
+* Monitoring and regulating CO2 pollution is a critical responsibility to assist decision-makers in their search for a long-term solution to enhance environmental quality and population health.
 * Because of increasing concern about global climate change and carbon emissions as a factor, many companies and organizations are pursuing ‘carbon footprint’ projects to estimate their own contributions to global climate change.
 * Our project describes the development and use of a footprint calculator.
 By answering simple questions about your daily-life you can quickly estimate the amount of CO2 emissions generated within the areas of home life, what you eat, travel, as well as holiday.
 * We describe how the tool integrates information with user-inputted data; allows users to compare their footprint with others in their community; and presents them with targeted pledges to help them reduce their impact.
 Based on the output from our web app, people can reduce their carbon emissions in the society.